 Air Cadets* – The Air Cadets offer several different levels of training for 13 to 20 year olds; training in Grob Tutors, Vikings or the Grob 109b motorglider.
 These can take you from a novice all the way to becoming an instructor.
 For example, courses of 40 launches in a Viking or 8hrs in a Vigilant are available.
 Cadets have the opportunity of gliding camps in the summer, which can include rides in operational aircraft with the RAF.
 Some are even lucky enough to have a trip in a fast jet! www.aircadets.org

-Royal Aeronautical Society Scholarships* – Once again, the Royal Aeronautical Society Centennial Scholarship Fund has generously provided funding for us to offer up to 10 flying scholarships in 2014.
-The scholarships are available to young glider pilots who have not yet flown solo.
-To apply, you must be between 16 and 21 years of age.
-Applications must be made to the BGA by 30 April 2014.
-Full details, including an online application form are on the JuniorGliding web site.
+Royal Aeronautical Society Scholarships* – Once again, the Royal Aeronautical Society Centennial Scholarship Fund has generously provided funding for us to offer up to 10 flying scholarships in 2015.
+The scholarships are available to young glider pilots, both pre- and post-solo.
+To apply, you must be between 14 and 21 years of age.
+Applications must be made to the BGA by 30 April 2015.
+Full details, including an application form are on the JuniorGliding web site.

 The Girls Venture Corps Air Cadets*** - Scholarships for gliding via Ducat-Amos Gliding Scholarships.
 Last year six grants were awarded for 12-20 year olds.
 These comprised a weekend course at a local gliding club. www.gvcac.org.uk

 GAPAN* In 2014, the Guild of Air Pilots and Air Navigators (GAPAN) are making five gliding scholarships available.
 The scholarships are available to help any pilot (or prospective pilot) aged 14 or over (on 1st June), who might otherwise not have the necessary resources, to achieve their first solo.
 Training can be carried out at any BGA Junior Gliding Centre between 1 July and 31 August 2013.